dacarlin/enzyme_design_constraint_converter/readme.md

 bash sub.sh
 ```

 and your output files will appear in your working directory.
+The output constraint file is called `example_output.cst` by default, but you can edit this in `protocol.xml`.